 Always pitch your tent when it’s still bright.
 You want to make sure that the area is clear and the spot good enough.
 You will also not have any unpleasant surprises in the morning (like finding yourself in the middle of the sheep farm – don’t ask).

 If you decide to make a campsite fire (if it’s allowed), only do it when you know how to manage it properly.
-Protect the fireplace from the surrounding area, so the flames don’t catch the grass.
+The damaged vegetation can take a decade to recover, which creates risk of erosion in the meantime.
+Protect the fireplace from the surrounding area – place it on rocks and far from the ground, so the flames don’t catch the grass.
 When you’re done, pour water over it and make sure there is nothing left, that can be spread by the wind.

 Take good care about the environment, take all the rubbish with you, clean the space and leave only footprints.